asyncapi/website/pages/blog/new-asyncapi-tools-page.md

     photo: /img/avatars/akshatnema.webp
     link: https://twitter.com/AksNema
     byline: AsyncAPI Maintainer and Dev Akshat Nema
-excerpt: "We haven't come up with some exciting features in AsyncAPI in recent, but now we come up with something new and special"
+excerpt: "Announcing our newly released AsyncAPI tools dashboard!"
 featured: true
 ---

-We already know that the present list of tools used inside AsyncAPI is presented on [AsyncAPI Tools Overview](/docs/tools) and it is manually maintained inside the Github repository.
+We already know that the present list of tools used inside AsyncAPI is presented on [AsyncAPI Tools Overview](/docs/tools) and it is manually maintained inside the GitHub repository.
 All the tools are sorted according to the different categories in which they are used and maintained by the contributors.
-But we don't have, how to filter the tools according to our interest 🤔, like languages, technolgies used in it, open source tools, etc. Also, what if you want to add your tool in the list, what you will do 🤔?
-Will make a PR?
+But we don't have a way to filter the tools according to our interest 🤔, like languages, technologies used in it, open-source tools, etc. Also, what if you want to add your tool to the list, what you will do 🤔?
+Do you have to create a PR?

 What if I say, you don't need to make a mess of PR now 😉.
-Yepp, we introduce you with something new to add tools in our website.
-For this, stay tuned in the blog 👇.
+Yep, we're introducing a new way to add tools to our website!
+Keep reading below to learn all about it👇.

 # AsyncAPI Tool File

-We have introduced a new concept of `.asyncapi-tool` file which describes the type and details of a tool related to AsyncAPI.
-This file will follow certain schema and fields to describe your tool appropriately according to the needs of a user and it will then automatically being added to our website within a week.
-But the question comes, where this file will exist? inside AsyncAPI repositories?
-Definitely not!.
+We have introduced a new concept of the `.asyncapi-tool` file which describes the type and details of a tool related to AsyncAPI.
+This file will follow certain schema and fields to describe your tool appropriately according to the needs of a user and it will then automatically be added to our website within a week.
+But the question comes, where this file will exist?
+Inside AsyncAPI repositories?
+Definitely not!
 Here comes the twist, this file will be created and maintained in your Tool's repository, and it won't ask for our approval.
-This file will follow certain schema which you have to follow to successfully and appropriately add your tool to our brand new [Tools Dashboard](/tools).
-The proper schema of the file is described [here](https://github.com/asyncapi/website/blob/master/scripts/tools/tools-schema.json).
-You can use the tools like [Online JSON Validator](https://www.liquid-technologies.com/online-json-schema-validator) to validate your JSON data for Tool against the schema given above.
-For more detailed explanation, you can refer to our [official documentation](https://github.com/asyncapi/community/blob/master/new-tool-documentation.md) of `.asyncapi-tool` file.
+This file will follow a certain schema that you have to follow to successfully and appropriately add your tool to our brand new [AsyncAPI Tools Dashboard](/tools).
+The [proper schema of the file is described here](https://github.com/asyncapi/website/blob/master/scripts/tools/tools-schema.json).
+You can use the tools like the [Online JSON Validator](https://www.liquid-technologies.com/online-json-schema-validator) to validate your JSON data for Tools against the schema given above.
+For a more detailed explanation, you can refer to our [official `.asyncapi-tool` file documentation](https://github.com/asyncapi/community/blob/master/new-tool-documentation.md).

 ## Tool File Structure